Pylons/pyramid/docs/tutorials/zodbsessions/index.rst

       use = egg:repoze.browserid#browserid
       secret_key = my-secret-key

-   Replace "my-secret-key" with any random string.
+   Replace ``my-secret-key`` with any random string.
+This string represents the value which the client-side "browser id" cookie is encrypted with, to prevent tampering.

    If a ``pipeline`` named ``main`` does not already exist in the paste ``.ini`` file , add a ``pipeline`` section named ``main``.